lundkvistbenjamin/edu-autofe/README.md

 - 5-fold cross-validation
 - Transformation candidates are randomized for time-limited runs

-## Next Steps

-After using EduAutoFE, consider:
-1. Applying recommended transformations to your data
-2. Combining multiple good transformations together
-3. Testing with other models (Random Forest, XGBoost, etc.)
-4. Remember: these transformations help most with linear models

 ## License

 MIT License - see [LICENSE](LICENSE) file for details.